arj03/ssb-new-format/README.md

 Must include the following fields from the old format: timestamp, author and type.
 Still schemaless.

-I'm thinking of encoded as [canonical cbor](https://tools.ietf.org/html/rfc7049#section-3.9).
+I'm leaning towards encoded as [canonical cbor](https://tools.ietf.org/html/rfc7049#section-3.9).
 The reason I like canonical cbor is that it is a well spec'ed standard and there are multiple implementations in different languages.